8 Questions You Should Ask Yourself Before Beginning a New Relationship

-Rebound relationships are not only destined for failure, they’re also excellent at damaging your new partner’s self-esteem and hurting their feelings.
+Rebound relationships are not only destined for failure, but they’re also excellent at damaging your partner’s self-esteem and hurting their feelings.
 No one likes to feel like they’re in second place, nor do they deserve it.

 3. What did and didn’t work in my past relationships?